JulianTang2027/Flappybird/README.md

   ```

 ## License
 This project is for educational purposes under CE 346.
+DO NOT copy this code.